ktpstudsteak/QRecon/README.md

 ## How?
 I'll be using a physical QR code linked to an analytics page on my site.
-The site will have some google analytics running as well as [https://github.com/AmIJesse/LinkBait/](AmIJesse's Linkbait).
+The site will have some google analytics running as well as [AmIJesse's Linkbait script](https://github.com/AmIJesse/LinkBait/).